goyal-coder/JS-notes/README.md

 | let | Yes | No | Yes | No | No |
 | const | Yes | No | No | No | No |

+# Now the imp things about variables in js

+1. var have function scope. and other two have bloack scope.
+2. when you do this:
+   console.log(a); // ✅ Undefined (not an error)
+var a = 5;
+but when you do this:
+console.log(b); // ❌ ReferenceError (TDZ)
+let b = 10;
+it enters a temporal dead zone.
+3. Closures: A closure is when an inner function remembers variables from its outer function, even after the outer function has executed.
+4. shadowing: Below example shows shadowing in JS. let x = 10;
+{
+    let x = 20; // This "shadows" the outer x console.log(x); // 20 (inner variable)
+}
+console.log(x); // 10 (outer variable)

 # JS operators

 - Arithmetic Operators